top of page

 Healing

-As the number of behavioral health crises in our communities rises week over week over week, and has been since the onset of COVID-19, the time is right RIGHT NOW for northeast Ohio to finally invest in the completion of our continuum of crisis services.
+After years of COVID and the opioid crisis, the time is right RIGHT NOW for northeast Ohio to finally invest in the completion of our continuum of crisis services.

 25-50% of people killed by police are in a behavioral health crisis.